ceph/ceph/doc/radosgw/role.rst

   POST "<hostname>?Action=DeleteRole&RoleName=S3Access"

 Note: A role can be deleted only when it doesn't have any permission policy attached to it.
+If you intend to delete a role, you must first delete any policies attached to it.

 Get a Role
 ----------